 Each suborder has their own set of features, qualities, and characteristics.
 Megabats dine on the delicious nectar, flowers, juices, and pollen of fruit, that is why they’re colloquially known as fruit bats.
 Whereas Microbats tend to stay with a vast range of little to midsize insects.
 Because we could probably agree that fruit is sweet and filling, most people can know what tastes good to a fruit bat.

 However, what about microbats?
 Do pests all taste alike, or are there bugs which taste better?
-Well fortunately, researchers at both the United Kingdom’s University of Bristol and the Biodiversity Institute of Ontario Canada really wished to understand what Microbats prefer to eat the maximum.
-They decided to perform a study to find out their favourite meals!
+Well fortunately, researchers at both the United Kingdom’s University of Bristol and the Biodiversity Institute of Ontario Canada really wanted to understand what Microbats prefer to eat the maximum.
+They decided to perform a study to find out their favorite meals!
 Keep on reading to find out what they discovered and how.

 Bat Guano Studies

 Known as little brown bats, Myotis lucifugus are a common species of microbat currently being threatened by a deadly fungal infection called White-Nose Syndrome.
 This fungus looks like a white powder which covers their nose and face.
 It disrupts hibernation, inducing bats to exert their energy reserves and perish.

 Researchers wanted to learn about their surrounding environment, so that they started by extracting the DNA of insects which were found in the bat guano samples.
 They then identified the little areas where the insect DNA had been extracted, and paired that information to the databases of known insect DNA.
 This gave them the exact species of insect that bats were ingesting.
 And here’s what they found!